Updated: 3 days ago

 "How do you feel this morning?
 Are you still upset about a fight last night or worried about an upcoming meeting?
 What do you want to achieve today?
 Understanding how you feel before you embark on your day can help you go through your day more mindfully."

 Taking inventory of your emotions first thing can help you assess where you could use a little love.
 Without judging or shaming yourself, acknowledge this need in yourself the way you would in anyone else.
+Using mudras is a great way to tap into this.

 What if I Still Don't Have Time For A Morning Meditation Practice?